tmbrbr/resume/README.md

 * Security use-cases include the detection and prevention of injection vulnerabilties (XSS, CSRF, Request Hijacking) for interpreted languages (e.g. JavaScript, Java).
 * Privacy use-cases include automating GDPR compliance for legacy applications, and high-accuracy detection of browser fingerprinting.
 * Publication of results in top security conferences and transfer of prototypes into SAP.
-* Supervision of PhD and Master's Students.
+* Supervision of PhD and Master's Students and collaboration with external partners from industry and academia across the globe.

 ### Intel Corporation *May 2014 - February 2019*
 * Designed and developed security software for next-generation automotive infotainment and software-defined cockpit platforms.